 (b) Please cite the applicable policy or policies, law(s) and/or other measure(s) and provide examples of the successful implementation of such measures.

-(Does your country’s legislation provide for simplified procedures for the temporary import and export and the transit of firearms, their parts and components and ammunition for verifiable lawful purposes (art.
+(USA – delete, if retained, delete subsections) Does your country’s legislation provide for simplified procedures for the temporary import and export and the transit of firearms, their parts and components and ammunition for verifiable lawful purposes (art.
 10, para.
 6)*

 Yes Yes, in part No